- E-Group Courses

 The test d’Évaluation de Français pour le Canada (TEF Canada) is a test of general French which assesses the level of proficiency in French of native and non-native French speakers alike.

-The TEF Canada is recognised as an official proof of language proficiency by Immigration, Refugees and Citizenship Canada (IRCC) for permanent residency applications and Canadian citizenship applications.
+The TEF Canada is recognized as an official proof of language proficiency by Immigration, Refugees, and Citizenship Canada (IRCC) for permanent residency applications and Canadian citizenship applications.

 The reading, listening and writing tests will be computer-based only.

 No prior qualification is required to sit the exam.
 Candidates must be at least 16 years of age.

 Candidates may take the test several times, allowing a minimum of 30 days between two exam sessions.

 The objective of the TEF is to evaluate your French skills on a scale with 7 levels, from level 0 (most basic skills) to level 6 (complete fluency).
 This scale corresponds to:

 The TEF Canada consists of 4 modules to evaluate your level of proficiency in oral and written skills:

 An official certificate of results will be delivered to each candidate from 4 to 8 weeks after the test.
 For each module, the certificate will show the score obtained.
 Please refer to the NCLC credits equivalences.